mistersingh179/bw-dashboard/README.md

   - score campaigns again
   - and the build ads again
 - make jobs like createAdvertisement return the advertisement content so we can see in UI
+- grant users computer super-power so we can show buttons inside other accounts which require super access
+-
 ## Pending backlog
 - create all webpages as OFF
 - search filter on webpages page